Ashwinv23/contact-form/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+Steps to run the APP

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Ruby version - 2.7.3
+* Rails version - 6.1.3
+* Mysql version - 8.0.25-0ubuntu0.20.04.1

+* Please use the mysql username and password in the database config and make sure it has the access privileges to the DB.